 It's scary, and it may even be embarrassing, and it takes the fun out of walking your dog; but, first things first: reactivity in dogs is not the same thing as aggression, although the two are often confused.
 Aggression is the number one reason that dog owners seek trainers, counseling, and dog behavior experts.
-On the other hand, reactivity in dogs means more or less what it implies; dogs with reactivity overreact to certain things, often other dogs, or situations.
+On the other hand, leash reactive dogs means that dogs with reactivity overreact to certain things, often other dogs, or situations.
 Their alarm systems are fixed on high alert, and they're quick to startle at an abrupt noise or when an unfamiliar dog appears.

-Patricia B. McConnell, Ph.D., CAAB, a noted applied animal behaviorist, likens the conditioned responses of a reactive dog to the veteran soldier with PTSD who throws himself to the ground whenever he hears a loud noise.
+Patricia B. McConnell, Ph.D., CAAB, a noted applied animal behaviorist, likens the conditioned responses of reactive, fearful dogs to the veteran soldier with PTSD who throws himself to the ground whenever he hears a loud noise.
 Reactivity is based in fear.

 Whether it's genetics, a lack of proper socialization, or a combination of the two that causes reactivity, the bottom line is that fear and frustration are the driving forces that create a reactive dog.
 If an owner fails to properly train a reactive dog, reactivity can boil over into aggression.
-That's why it's important to know how to train your reactive dog.
-Here, we'll break down how to train a dog who is reactive on a leash, which is a common scenario.
+That's why it's important to know how to train your reactive dog and understand their body language.
+Here, we'll break down dog training for a dog who is reactive on a leash, which is a common scenario.

 - Teach the command, "watch me," if your dog doesn't already know it.
 This tool and a pocketful of treats are prerequisites.
 To teach "look at me" or "watch me" work in a low-distraction environment, such as your living room and as training progresses, work in busier areas until this lesson is completely ingrained.
 This exercise is designed to get your dog's attention in any and every situation, in any place.
 It must be bomb-proof before venturing out for your walks in public with a reactive dog.
 Have patience, this exercise is multi-stage and takes time, but truly worth it.